 WWF is one of the world's largest and most experienced independent conservation organizations, with over 5 million supporters and a global network active in more than 100 countries.
 WWF's mission is to stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature, by conserving the world's biological diversity, ensuring that the use of renewable natural resources is sustainable, and promoting the reduction of pollution and wasteful consumption.

-The Associação Natureza Portugal (ANP) is a non-profit Portuguese NGO dedicated to the conservation of nature and the protection of the planet, in line with WWF's mission and international strategy.
+Associação Natureza Portugal (ANP) is a non-profit Portuguese NGO dedicated to the conservation of nature and the protection of the planet, in line with WWF's mission and international strategy.
 In January 2018, WWF started to be represented in Portugal by ANP (Associação Natureza Portugal), continuing the work developed so far as WWF Mediterranean.
-The work of the ANP in association with WWF is based on three fundamental pillars: forests conservation and biodiversity; marine conservation; and markets.